cuiwei0322/PredictingBostonHousePrice/report.md

 ## Why is cross validation useful and why might we use it with grid search?

-The cross validation is assessing the performance of a model, which is trained in an machine learning algorithm, on an independent data set, in order to limit the problems like "over-fitting"
+The cross validation provides a method to cycling through the whole data set and create different training and testing dataset.
+This method can ensure that model is trained and tested on different dataset each time to limit the over-fitting problem.

 Gird search performs 3-fold cross validation, so not only can we limit the cross-over-fitting problem, but also the optimize the parameters also through the cross validation.